devsecblueprint/devsecblueprint/docs/blueprint/devsecops-fundamentals.md

 ## Additional Resources

-Before you move onto the next section, here are some of the various resources that I recommend you look into, such as certifications, books to read, and YouTube videos, to deepen your understanding of DevSecOps and its culture.
+Before you move onto the next section, here are some of the various resources that I recommend you look into, such as certifications, books to read, and YouTube videos, etc:

 ### Books